 Tokyo Disney Resort Official Hotels

 Think of this category as good neighbor hotels.
 The Tokyo Disney monorail line has four stops on it – one at each park, one near the JR train station and one by the Tokyo Disney Resort Official Hotels.
 There are six of these hotels including a Hilton and Sheraton, brands that Americans might feel more comfortable with.
 All of these hotels come with incredible locations.
 As a point of reference, this is much like the Polynesian at Walt Disney World.
 You are a short walk and short monorail ride away from both parks.

 These hotels also offer promising prices.
 While the costs differ throughout the year and change depending on the hotel, you can regularly find them for half the price of the Disney hotels and sometimes even cheaper than the Disney Celebration Hotel.
 If you are on some sort of budget and don’t want to splurge then I’d absolutely recommend staying at one of these hotels.
 While you may miss out on a few amenities and a little extra Disney ‘magic’ these hotels more than make up for it in cost and location.
 The Hilton especially gets some excellent reviews.

 Tokyo Disney Resort Partner Hotels and Other Places Throughout Urayasu and Tokyo

 That’s a brief overview on where to stay at Tokyo Disney Resort.
 Let us know any questions you have in the comments.
-To hear more about our travels in Japan click here.
-If you enjoy what you’re reading please subscribe to the blog and like our social media pages which you can find on the right side of this page.
+Planning a trip to Tokyo?
+Check out our guide to help you along the way!
+If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
+You can also subscribe to the blog via WordPress or email.
+All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!

 Categories: Vacation Tips